logo

 Verified profile

-The geopolitical location before the County and then the Province of Gorizia is illustrated by imperial parchments and a series of geographical maps from the Provincial Historical Archive.
-The face of the city is instead told through maps, paintings, and especially through photographs and postcards that make up the rich heritage of the Photo Library.
+The geopolitical position before the County and then the Province of Gorizia is illustrated by imperial parchments and a series of geographical maps from the Provincial Historical Archive.
+The city's face is instead told through maps, paintings, and especially through photographs and postcards that make up the rich heritage of the Photographic Library.
 An extraordinary document of the agricultural landscape of the territory is found in the Art Gallery and consists of a painting commissioned at the end of the 19th century to Hugo Charlemont by the Imperial Royal Agricultural Society of Gorizia, depicting the fruits of Gorizia in their infinite varieties, highly appreciated throughout Europe: cherries, plums, apples, pears, raspberries, currants, peaches, medlars, apricots, lemons, melons, grapes, walnuts, chestnuts.
-The painting was a gift for the President of the association, Count Francesco Coronini of the San Pietro branch, on the occasion of the twenty-fifth anniversary of his presidency, which began in 1870: this explains the almost photographic accuracy in rendering the fruit, expertly arranged according to the different ripening stages.
-Gorizia is a border territory and therefore multicultural and multilingual, as revealed by endless and multifaceted clues: from cooking recipes to theater posters, through the rich multilingual book production and excellent schools, such as those of the Jesuits, Ursulines, and the legendary Staatsgymnasium.
+The painting was a gift for the President of the society, Count Francesco Coronini of the San Pietro branch, on the occasion of the twenty-fifth anniversary of his presidency, which began in 1870: hence the accuracy in the almost photographic rendering of the fruit, skillfully arranged according to the different ripening periods.
+Gorizia is a border territory and therefore multicultural and multilingual, as revealed by endless and multifaceted clues: from cooking recipes to theater posters, through the rich multilingual literary production and excellent schools, such as those of the Jesuits, Ursulines, and the legendary Staatsgymnasium.

 Read more